How to Bid a 10x12 Deck: 2026 Contractor Pricing Breakdown

 Do I need to bond and insure as a contractor for residential decks?

 Most jurisdictions require general liability ($1M minimum is the floor) and workers' comp if you have employees.
 Some states require contractor licensing for any structural work — and a deck with a ledger attachment to the house is structural.
 Check your state's contractor licensing board before bidding outside your home market.
-Operating without the right paperwork is the kind of risk that ends a business with one claim.
+One uninsured incident on a structural deck is enough to wipe out years of margin, so this is not a corner to cut.

 What's a fair contingency line for unknown conditions?